CWolfs/MissionControl/README.md

 - GentlePayload
 - gnivler
 - TekGnosis
-- ...and everyone in the modder channels at BATTLETECHGAME discord who helped in lots of different ways!
+- ...and everyone in the modder channels at Mission Control, RT and BATTLETECHGAME discord who helped in lots of different ways!

 ## Author